vunguyenq/adventofcode2018/README.md

 # Code repository for coding challenge adventofcode2018
-Answers to Advent of Code 2018: https://adventofcode.com/2018
+This repository contains code and puzzle inputs for Advent of Code 2018: https://adventofcode.com/2018

 Run make on a BASH shell to create code template for each day challenge.